GiacomoSalvadori/UnrealStudies/README.md

 - **AEnemy**: this class handles the mechanics implementation of the enemies

 - **AAIController**: this class implements the sight sense of the enemies.
-It runs autoatically the given behaviour tree.
-Behaviour trees are made with Blueprint tools of UE4
+It runs automatically the given behaviour tree.
+Behaviour trees are made with the Blueprint tools of UE4

-- **ACoverActor**: this class implements the cover for the Characters in scene
+- **ACoverActor**: this class implements the covers for the all the Characters in scene

 - **UHealthComponent**: this component implements the health system both ATP_ThirdPersonCharacter and AEnemy are using this to manage health